MattFerraro/devsite/nextjs-blog/posts/cnc-router.md

 ![Automatic Tool Changer](/images/atc.jpg "Automatic Tool Changer")

-Automatic tool changers do exactly what their name suggests.
+[Automatic tool changers](https://www.youtube.com/watch?v=tYdq_86dJyU) do exactly what their name suggests.
 You can have a fixed library of tools assigned to tool holding slots, and the machine can be made to switch between them whenever it needs to.
 This is incredibly convenient for complex jobs, jobs that are very long running, and jobs that you have to repeat over and over.

 Generally hobbyists do without, but if you're thinking of starting a small business around your router then you should definitely consider adding an ATC.
-They require a nontrivial amount of engineering to add to an existing design, and are only possible when using larger spindle machines.
+It is usually somewhat difficult to add an ATC to an existing CNC router, but then again it is also difficult to design one in from the start.
+ATCs can only work with spindles that support quick change tools.

 ATCs add cost, but they make up for it in saved time.

 ---